Kid Admiral isn't just a creative vision — it is a lived one. Our compass is the pointer towards inner fitness.

 City of Monroeville honors January 11th as De’Andre McMillian’s Day

-Kid Admiral Films marked a milestone achievement
+Kid Admiral marked a milestone achievement

 In a momentous ceremony, Monroeville Mayor Charles Andrew officially proclaimed January 11th as De'Andre McMillian Day, commemorating the lasting impact of a beloved community member.